sanity-io/document-internationalization/docs/configuration-options.md

 # Configuration options

 To configure the plugin you can customize the config file called `document-internationalization.json` in your studio's `config` folder.
-If you need specific configuration you can keep in mind, any global config can be overriden per schema.

-Below are all available configuration options.
+This sets a static, global set of defaults which are invoked on every schema that contains `i18n: true`.
+These defaults can be overriden on each schema.

 ### `base`

-This is the ID of the base/default language (if not specified the first language is used)
+This is the ID of the base/default language.
+If unspecified, the first language is used.

 ### `languages`

 This option specifies the available language options.
-This can be any of the following (see [Advanced Languages](./advanced-languages.md) for more information)
+This can be any of the following:

 1. Array of language ID strings